 Since its establishment in 1968, MC's wholly owned subsidiary Mitsubishi Development Pty Ltd (MDP) has conducted resource mining operations in Australia, while actively undertaking community-based activities.
-As part of the metallurgical coal business in Queensland, MDP supports local communities in and around BMA's core operations through a local purchase program.
-The program was established to connect local and indigenous businesses to work opportunities, and has created job opportunities for over 7,000 employees.
-Furthermore, this program has created goods and service opportunities, which have resulted in approximately A\$96 million being spent with over 500 local and indigenous suppliers.
+MDP's 50% owned BMA metallurgical coal business in Queensland, supports local communities in and around BMA's core operations through a local purchase program.
+The program was established to connect local and indigenous businesses to work opportunities, and has created job opportunities for over 8,000 employees.
+Furthermore, this program has created goods and service opportunities, which have resulted in approximately A\$90 million being spent with over 500 local and indigenous suppliers.